DataVault/datavault/INSTALL.md

 # Add the following line to your ~/.profile
 # export DATAVAULT_HOME=/opt/datavault

+# Reload the modified .profile file and check the new environment variable
+source ~/.profile
+echo $DATAVAULT_HOME

 # Set the $DATAVAULT_HOME environment variable (for tomcat)
 # Add the following line to /usr/share/tomcat7/bin/setenv.sh
 # export DATAVAULT_HOME=/opt/datavault